aequchain/aequchain.github.io/EXAMPLE eVehicle MOTOR.md

 Top: Drone Platform <-- Interchange
 ```

-**Patentable Feature:** System-wide AI orchestration synchronizes all magnetic components, creating adaptive energy management that responds to environmental influences (e.g., road magnets for boost).
+**Patentable Feature:** System-wide AI orchestration synchronizes all magnetic components, creating adaptive energy management that responds to environmental effects (e.g., road magnets for boost).

 ## Final Evaluation and Conclusion
 These schematics and blueprints have been evaluated, studied, refined, and iterated meticulously with application of depth, detail, accuracy, and precision.
 Novel features ensure patentability while avoiding infringement on evaluated patents (e.g., no piston or perpetual claims).
-Designs promote positive impact on efficiency and sustainability.
+Designs promote positive effect on efficiency and sustainability.
 No further enhancements possible at this stage without empirical testing data.

 Consider it done.